nap2000/docs/ref-question-types.rst

 Audio quality
 ^^^^^^^^^^^^^

 The quality of audio recordings can be customized using the ``quality`` parameter.
 If a ``quality`` is specified, then the built-in recorder is used unless the quality is set to `external`.
-If no ``quality`` is specified then external or internal audio recorder is used based on the value set in the form managmenet settings.
+If no ``quality`` is specified then the internal audio recorder is used by default.

 .. list-table::
    :header-rows: 1